 Island hopping from Sibenik

-Sibenik is a great place to base you island hopping experience of the local archipelago and from there you can also include some additional island located nearby Zadar or Split.
+Sibenik is a great place to base you island hopping experience of the local archipelago and from there you can also include some additional island located nearby Zadar (its airport) or Split.
 In this article, I covered the most interesting islands to visit in Sibenik archipelago – read more

 Island hopping from Zadar